gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 Calculating the Wasserstein distance involves solving a linear programming problem to find the transportation plan 𝛾 that minimizes the total cost while satisfying the constraints.
 This can be done using optimization algorithms like the simplex algorithm or interior-point methods.

+For the extraction of the Wasserstein Distance, you can use Scipy's [wasserstein_distance](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.wasserstein_distance.html) method.

 ## Kullback-Leibler Divergence
 The Kullback-Leibler (KL) divergence measures how one probability distribution differs from another.
 It quantifies information lost when approximating one distribution with another.